crate/crate-npgsql/docs/getting-started.rst

 ..
 NOTE::

-    If you're using a generic database program that can work with any ADO.NET provider but doesn't come with Npgsql or reference it directly, you can install Npgsql with the CrateDB plugin into your `Global Assembly Cache`_ (GAC) with our custom `Npgsql Installer`_.
+    If you're using a generic database program that can work with any ADO.NET provider but doesn't come with Npgsql or references it directly, you can install Npgsql with the CrateDB plugin into your `Global Assembly Cache`_ (GAC) with our custom `Npgsql Installer`_.